Student Return to Campus Protocols

 NOTE: FOR THE PURPOSES OF KCTCS PROTOCOLS IN THIS DOCUMENT, QUARANTINE MEANS TO STAY OFF-CAMPUS OR OUT OF THE OFFICE FOR THE SPECIFIED PERIOD OF TIME.
 While we advise you to follow the CDC guidelines as outlined below, we have no authority over your actions while not on KCTCS property.

 Quarantine Protocols due to Exposure

-People who are fully vaccinated do NOT need to quarantine after contact with someone who had COVID-19 unless they have symptoms.
+People who are fully vaccinated with booster do NOT need to quarantine after contact with someone who had COVID-19 unless they have symptoms.
 However, fully vaccinated people should get tested 3-5 days after their exposure, even if they don’t have symptoms.

 *NOTE: For KCTCS the “within 6 feet” guideline should be used for anyone reporting a possible exposure off campus/outside of work.
 If the exposure is due to an on-campus exposure (i.e. a classroom or office area) then the determination for those that need to quarantine can be anyone that was within 3 feet of the positive case individual for a cumulative total of 15 minutes or more during that day.
 Your Healthy at Work Officer will make that determination.

 What to do if you are NOT fully vaccinated

 - Stay home for 10 days after your last contact with a person who has COVID-19 and monitor for symptoms.

 - Watch for fever (100.4°F), cough, shortness of breath, or other symptoms of COVID-19.

 - If possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.